false-positive/toprack-studio/backend-api/README.md

    - When a module is placed, an `ActiveModule` record is created
    - It references both the module type and the component it's placed in
-   - The coordinates determine its position in the data center
+   - The coordinates determine its position in the data center via the `Point` model

+4. **Data Center Geometry**:

+   - The `DataCenter` model has a many-to-many relationship with `Point`
+   - These points define the boundary of the data center
+   - The order of points matters for drawing the boundary correctly

-4. **Resource Calculation**:
+5. **Resource Calculation**:

    - `DataCenterValue` records track the current value of each resource
    - When modules are added/removed, these values are recalculated